How to have better foreplay – and better sex

 Did you know it can take up to four hours to fully open a woman’s body to deep, expansive pleasure?
 While this might sound like an unrealistic investment of time in today’s fast-paced world, it reflects something fundamental: women’s bodies thrive with patience, curiosity, and presence.

 In a culture where speed often replaces sensitivity, we’ve lost touch with what arousal truly requires.
 Yet honouring the full arc of female pleasure isn’t just a luxury –it’s a necessity.
 Without proper arousal, not only do we limit the potential for orgasmic states, but we risk discomfort and long-term disconnection from our bodies.
-In fact, a recent UK survey found that around 1 in 13 sexually active women report ongoing pain during intercourse, though many more experience occasional discomfort – a statistic that speaks volumes about the lack of readiness, both physical and emotional, in many sexual encounters.

 LET’S GET PHYSICAL